-Cash flow projections have been discounted using a discount rate derived from the Company's after-tax weighted average cost of capital adjusted for specific risks relating to the cash generating unit.
-At June 30, 2014, the after-tax discount rate used in the recoverable amount calculation was 18% (2013 - 19%).
+Cash flow projections have been discounted using a discount rate derived from the Company's after-tax weighted average cost of capital adjusted for specific risks relating to the cash generating units.
+At June 30, 2014, the after-tax discount rate used in the recoverable amount calculation was 17% (2014 - 18%).
 The cash flow forecasts were extrapolated beyond the five year period using an estimated long term growth rate of 2% (2013 - 2.0%).